 What Does Princess Diana's Will Say?

-Variation Order of December 1997
+The Variation Order of December 1997

 Apparently, Princess Diana's mother and sister didn't like the provisions of the will because in December 1997, only a few months after the princess's death, the co-executors were able to obtain a secret variation order from the High Court of Justice.

-- Specific Bequest of Chattels.
-Certain "chattels" (what are known as "personal effects" in the U.S.) were left to Princess Diana's 17 godchildren.
+The sum of £50,000 was left to Princess Diana's butler, Paul Burrell.
+Certain "chattels"—what are known as "personal effects" in the U.S.—were left to Princess Diana's 17 godchildren.

-- The Discretionary Fund received the following assets of the estate: intellectual property rights, all wearing apparel, £100,000, and accumulated income earned by the fund's assets.
-The Discretionary Fund is to be held for the "Perpetuity Period," which is defined as 21 years after the death of the last surviving descendant of his late Majesty King George VI living on the date of Princess Diana's death.
+The Discretionary Fund received the following assets of the estate: intellectual property rights, all wearing apparel, £100,000, and accumulated income earned by the fund's assets.
+The Discretionary Fund is to be held for a "Perpetuity Period" which will last until 21 years after the death of the last surviving descendant of his late Majesty King George VI who was living on the date of Princess Diana's death.